Which is the hottest Canary Island

 By Kate Lee

-The seven Canary Islands are located in the Atlantic Ocean 80 miles west of Morocco.
-Known as the ‘islands of eternal spring’, they enjoy a great climate year-round: summers are dry and warm with temperatures in the high 20°Cs and up to 10 hours of sunshine a day.
-Heatwaves can take temperatures well above 30°C.
+The seven Canary Islands – a sub-tropical Spanish outpost – are located in the Atlantic Ocean 80 miles west of Morocco.
+Known as the ‘islands of eternal spring’, they enjoy an excellent year-round climate: summers are dry and warm with temperatures in the high 20°Cs and up to 10 hours of daily sunshine.
+Temperatures can rise above 30°C but you won’t experience the stifling heat and humidity of a Mediterranean heatwave.

 In winter, the climate in the Canaries is comparable to summer in Western Europe.
-Temperatures are mild at 18-21°C, with 6 hours of sunshine a day.
+Temperatures are mild at 18-22°C, with 6 hours of sunshine a day.
+Perfect for sightseeing and relaxing beside a pool.
 But which is the hottest Canary Island?

 For the best chance of hot weather in winter, you should think more about where to stay on one island rather than which island to choose.
 The northwest coast of each island tends to be the coolest and wettest because it’s more exposed to Atlantic trade winds.
-Inland and on higher ground, the climate can also be unpredictable and much cooler.
+At higher altitudes the climate can also be unpredictable and much cooler.

 The southeast coasts tend to be warmer and sunnier.
 This is because the islands are mostly mountainous, so the trade winds dump cloud and rain on the north and west coasts before they reach the south-east.

-However, the islands do have some distinct variations between them in weather due to their location and topography, so you should take these factors into account when looking for the hottest Canary Island for your holiday.
+However, the islands do have some distinct variations between them in weather due to their location and topography, so you should take these into account when choosing the right Canary Island for your holiday.

 Temperatures in Fuerteventura rarely fall below the low 20°Cs, even in winter.
 However, summer temperatures tend not to be as hot as other islands with averages of 24°C. This is due to breezy weather.